Historical Apoplexy · State Adaptations · Nebraska · Ballot Language

 BALLOT TEXT

-This measure amends Chapters 2, 71, 79, 81, and 85 of the Revised Statutes of Nebraska to create the Nebraska Food, Resource, and Commodity Assurance Act, containing three divisions:
+This measure amends Chapter 2 of the Revised Statutes of Nebraska and adds sections to Chapter 81 to create the Nebraska Food, Resource, and Commodity Assurance Act.

 - A Nebraska Food Assurance Program operated by the Department of